sdss/astra/docs/sphinx/install.rst

 .. rubric:: :header_no_toc:`Installation`

-Astra can be installed in two different ways.
-If you don't know
+Astra can be installed in two different ways:

-1. Using a `Conda <http://docs.conda.io/>`_ environment.
+1. Using a `Conda <http://docs.conda.io/>`_ environment, or
-2. Using modules to manage component versions and their dependencies; or
+2. Using modules to manage component versions and their dependencies.

 If you don't know what you want, you probably want to use a `Conda <http://docs.conda.io>`_ environment.
 This will be suitable for testing and/or developing some part of Astra locally.
 The second method is how Astra is installed on SDSS inrastructure.
+You can expect the same results regardless of how you installed `astra`.